 There’s not a lot more I can tell you about this one but hopefully you’ve picked up on how weird it is, and I found it pretty wonderful.
 This film won’t be for everyone, but the dark mirror that this holds up to dating in our world make this one worth checking out for everyone.

-Policing the drug trade seems, on it’s surface, like a noble cause.
+Policing the drug trade seems, on its surface, like a noble cause.
 Sicario looks below that surface at the murky depths of what it might actually take to do that and what doing that might actually mean.
 Emily Blunt is back in full-on badass mode along with Benicio del Toro as an agent from south of the border and Josh Brolin as the agent of questionable background pulling the strings and driving the mission.
 Canadian director Denis Villeneuve’s quiet, reserved style lends itself well to material that’s usually plays with explosions and heroes shooting bad guys, instead plays with morally ambiguous everything moving in the shadows taking as few shots as possible.

 In a year where Mission: Impossible and James Bond added new entries to their franchises it’s strange that another spy film might be the best of the year.
 Melissa McCarthy is an extremely talented actress with tremendous comedic timing and Spy is a film that allows her to be just that while at the same time actively poking fun at the kinds of roles she usually gets shoehorned into.
-Her hyper competent but untrusted by her male counterparts spy getting over her fears is fun, endearing, and hilarious.
+Her hyper competent but not trusted by her male counterparts spy getting over her fears is fun, endearing, and hilarious.
 Surround her with a brilliant supporting cast (including a scene stealing Jason Statham) and a worthy adversary in Rose Byrne, and you have yourself a great time at the movies.

 Steve Jobs didn’t exactly do gangbusters business at the box office.
 I’d like to think that it’s because the film took some liberties with the story and character of the man himself, but it’s probably just because people are just kinda over the man himself.
-It’s a shame really, because Michael Fassbender and Kate Winslett both give fantastic performances in the latest film by Danny Boyle.
-The story is more three vignettes, Steve Jobs having conversations with the same few people three times, each before the launch of a major product, and each vignette showing character progression.
+It’s a shame really, because Michael Fassbender and Kate Winslett both give fantastic performances in this latest film by Danny Boyle.
+The story is told in three vignettes, with Steve Jobs having conversations with the same few people three times, each before the launch of a major product, and each vignette showing character progression.
 The chemistry between Fassbender and Winslet as the closest of co-workers is perfect, and bonus points to Seth Rogen as Steve Wozniak, a man who is the opposite of Jobs but a genius in his own right.
 Definitely give it a look if you’re a fan of wordy character dramas.
 And let’s face it, everyone should be a fan of wordy character dramas.